OpenGamma/OG-Platform/docs/engine/Caching.rst

 This information is used by the cache invalidation mechanism.
 When a piece of external data is requested (e.g. market data or configuration) the cache invalidator associates the ID of the data with the keys of the executing methods.
-The assumption is that the data potentially affects the return values the methods.
+The assumption is that the data potentially affects the values calculated by the methods.

 When a piece of external data changes (e.g. live market data ticks or a user edits some configuration) the engine can find the keys for all cached values calculated from the data and invalidate the cache entries.